Graphlet-AI/graphlet/README.md

 5. The same Pandera classes for the Ontology then contain summarization methods.
 Some kind of summarization interface that makes things simple.
 You got 25 addresses?
 You have an interface for reducing them.
 Turn things into fields with lists, or duplicate them.
 <br /><br />
-NOTE: At this point you have a knowledge graph (property graph) you can load anywhere - TigerGraph, Neo4j, Elasticsearch or OpenSearch.
+NOTE: At this point you have a property graph (property graph) you can load anywhere - TigerGraph, Neo4j, Elasticsearch or OpenSearch.

 6. Once this is accomplished, we build a graph DB on top of OpenSearch.
 The security-analytics project is going to do this, so we can wait for them and contribute to that project.
 Using an OpenSearch plugin reduces round-trip latency substantially, which makes scaling much easier for long walks that expand into many neighboring nodes.